 Goal setting tied to evaluations: We are used to setting goals and meeting targets.
 Whether those are team or individual goals, we are still mostly tied to an individualized performance mindset that is too emotional, subjective, and rigid for the global, customer-centric, lightning fast changing world we live in.

 Using an approach like the APOP or a two box annual conversation method, Meets [or Exceeds], Does not Meet, as mentioned in the video, is a step in the right direction.
-It is a form of incremental change, very similar to the Adobe Systems “check-ins” featured here in more detail.
+It is a form of incremental change, very similar to the Adobe Systems “check-ins” process.
 Adobe’s 2012 system moved away from individualized ranking and ratings.
 Their change is similar to the flip in thinking that created the APOP, the Annual Piece of Paper approach.

 A transformative leap would be taking an even larger leap away from such meetings entirely.
-Philosopher, professor and deeply revered executive coach Peter Koestenbaum asks, “How can we muster the guts to burn our bridges and to create a condition of no return?”
+It doesn’t have to be hard.
+Philosopher professor Peter Koestenbaum asks, “How can we muster the guts to burn our bridges and to create a condition of no return?”
 The context for his question is in the sometimes, or even often times cruel, dehumanizing aspects of business pressures existing in a polarity of building a creative, humane workplaces.
 Koestenbaum says:

 This is where we can see that adding a higher value to conversation itself builds a depth of understanding in how human relationship building is important in performance excellence.
 The two box evaluation is a way to step away from inspection-oriented evaluations and step towards valuing conversation

-A Critique – The Death of Pass/Fail Minimal Appraisal: As of 2008, an article in the Journal of Organization Development authored by Stanley Ridley, predicted the death of two box performance appraisal, also labeled the Pass/Fail approach.
-The article argues the point that a Pass/Fail system, which can only identify the 1% or less who fail, can be hardly fair or valid, when aligning performance with organization goals.
+A Critique.
+The Death of Pass/Fail Minimal Appraisal: An article in the Journal of Organization Development (2008) authored by Stanley Ridley, predicted the death of two box performance appraisal, also labeled the Pass/Fail approach.
+The article argues the point that a Pass/Fail system, which can only identify the 1% or less who fail, can be hardly fair or valid, when aligning performance with organizational goals.

-- 1) Fairness is not the goal of using a pass/fail system.
-It’s about making an incremental change AWAY from appraisals entirely.
+- Fairness is not the goal of using a pass/fail system.
+It’s about making an incremental change away from appraisals entirely.
+(You can also just stop doing appraisals, and focus on development feedback instead.)
 Fairness is a relative concept for any type of rating system based on the perception of the fairness of the rater.
 Pass/Fail and narrative, performance appraisal methods are a steps toward conversational documentation tools.
 They are steps on the path to letting go of individualized performance appraisal beliefs entirely in order to shift to new methods of capturing worker contribution and accomplishments.

-- 2) Validity: The Ridley article lists low validity for Pass/Fail performance appraisal vs. multi-level ratings in a table, as there is no differentiation in performance related to organization goals.
-Well, exactly.
-It’s important to look for other ways of capturing data on worker performance and alignment vs. continuing with 20th century psuedo-valid rating scales based on one supervisor’s view of an individual’s performance.
+- Validity: The Ridley article lists low validity for Pass/Fail performance appraisal vs. multi-level ratings in a table, as there is no differentiation in performance related to organization goals.
+Well, exactly!
+It’s important to look for other ways of capturing data on worker performance and alignment vs. continuing with 20th century pseudo-valid rating scales based on one supervisor’s view of an individual’s performance.

 “Deming also suggested that 99.7% of employees operate within the system.
 That means on average only .15% are above the system (and need special reward or advancement) and .15% are below the system (and need special coaching or job change.)
 It is important to recognize the effect of company systems on employee performance.”(p.
 113)

-Moreover, this 2001 guide then continues merrily along on the very next pages, pp. 114-118 illustrating how to develop “A Performance Appraisal Format” complete with a 4 point individual rating scale and a 3 point group performance appraisal.
+Moreover, this little 2001 era guide (the concepts of which are STILL in practice today in 2022) then continues merrily along on the very next pages, pp. 114-118 illustrating how to develop “A Performance Appraisal Format” complete with a 4 point individual rating scale and a 3 point group performance appraisal.
 It would seem Deming’s points were stuck in book to acknowledge his systemic view, then duly ignored.

 The Way Forward: The workers within your business are the ones who have and can continuously improve it.
 They are the best resources to help you adapt to VUCA, the volatile, uncertain, complex and ambiguous 21st century business environment.
 21st century thinking is: